TheGreenLi0n/RoboRally/ReadMe.md

 8. Lasers - robots can shoot a laser in their headed position to damage other robots.
 The lasers are currently invisible.
 9. Loading a board - it is possible to load an already made board.
 10. Saving a game - it is possible to save a game.
-11. Loading a saved game - it is possible to load a previous saved game, but it does not currently load the players' cards from the saved game.
+11. Loading a saved game - it is possible to load a previous saved game.

 ## How to play RoboRally